Hand-Picked Daily GUN DEALS

 Best Compact Pistols PX4

-Unlike John Moses Browning's tilting barrel design, the Storm's barrel rotates along the Z-axis, which eliminates the tilting-up action that can cause the muzzle to rise.
+Unlike John Moses Browning's tilting-barrel design, the Storm's barrel rotates along the Z-axis, eliminating the tilting-up action that can cause the muzzle to rise.
 It also soaks up some of the recoil by using the rearward motion of the slide to rotate the barrel itself.

 The stock trigger isn't bad, but it is a bit heavier in both departments at around 9-10 pounds in double-action and around 5.5 pounds in single-action.